PREPARING FOR OUR RESURRECTION

-We Gentiles have created a new dispensation under which an individual by saying “I accept Christ,” and while not denying himself and bearing his cross of deferred desire patiently after the Master, now abides under a screen through which God cannot see his sinning.
+We Gentiles have created a new dispensation in which an individual by saying “I accept Christ,” and while not denying himself and bearing his cross of deferred desire patiently after the Master, now abides under a screen through which God cannot see his sinning.
 What an abomination!
 What a guaranteed method of destroying the moral character of Christian people!
 What a product of humanistic thinking in which people always must be comfortable!

 If someone wants to be certain he or she is not prepared for the resurrection, the lawless-grace teaching is the best route to take.

 How such an unscriptural travesty of God’s plan for the redemption of human beings ever was introduced into Christian thinking, I cannot imagine.
 No doubt it finds its origin in the democratic-humanistic-rights of people philosophy that pervades the Western nations.

 In First Corinthians, Paul states, referring to the resurrection, that the last enemy that shall be destroyed is death (meaning, from the context, physical death).
 By the lawless-grace teaching, Satan is ensuring that the last enemy never shall be destroyed; this is to say, the believers never shall be prepared or the resurrection of their bodies.

 Can you see, in the three deadly doctrines, that our bodily “resurrection,” the goal of the Apostle Paul, is not mentioned?
 We might protest that the “rapture” is the resurrection.
 This is not true.
 The rapture is the immediate ascension of the inward nature to Heaven to escape Antichrist and the Great Tribulation.
 I know of no preparation that is needed for the rapture except to “accept Christ.”